Earth Notes: On the Vigor 2862ac VDSL2 Router and WiFi: Setup How-ToUpdated 2019-12-29 17:59 GMT.

 Allow RPi to talk to LAN

-TO DO: allow RPi on static/public addresses to talk to Envoy on its NATted IP.
+DONE: allow RPi on static/public addresses to talk to Envoy on its NATted IP.

 A laptop on another NATted/DHCP IP is already able to do so.